sodaviz/soda/docs/source/classes/RadialChart.rst

 .. container:: content

-  This initializes an x translation scale with the provided coordinates and the dimensions of the Chart.
+  Set the internal d3 scale to map from the provided semantic query range to the Chart's current viewport dimensions.

   **Parameters**